GitCoder052023/StreamNet/README.md

 ## 🤖 Using ChatLLama

 > [!NOTE]
-> **Note:** ChatLLama is currently under active development and has not been launched yet.
+> ChatLLama is currently under active development and has not been launched yet.
 The integration with StreamNet is coming soon!
 The documentation provided here is a preview of planned features and may be subject to changes.
 Stay tuned for updates!

 ChatLLama provides an interactive AI chat experience using your local Ollama models: